 “Despite this being the first year in our 99-year history that we’re not holding our Winter Session at the Manitoba Legislature, everyone involved has been working tirelessly to preserve the unique experience that allows youth to feel inspired, enlightened, and engaged with the activities and with their peers.”

-Over the past century, youth have discussed the issues of their time within the same four walls, ranging from the legalization of alcohol, women’s participation in politics, and online privacy.
-Though YPM will not be able to be in the Manitoba Legislature as usual, the organization was committed to continuing its consecutive record and providing youth a platform to discuss their experiences and thoughts during a tumultuous period in history.
+Throughout the past century, generations of youth have come together year after year to discuss pertinant issues of their time, ranging from the legalization of alcohol, women’s participation in politics, and online privacy.
+Though this year’s session will not be held in the Manitoba Legislature, the organization is committed to continuing its consecutive record and providing youth with a platform to discuss their experiences and thoughts during this tumultuous time period.

-While those who are organizing the event are saddened to be away from the Legislature, they are optimistic that Winter Session will continue to be meaningful and captivating.
-We are looking forward to hosting this reimagined event and collectively showing persistence in promoting civic engagement and leadership, regardless of the format.
+While this year’s cabinet and executive are saddened to be away from the Legislature, we are optimistic that Winter Session will continue to be meaningful and captivating.
+We are looking forward to hosting this reimagined event and showing our collective dedication to promoting civic engagement and leadership, regardless of the format.